ARM-software/abi-aa/aapcs64/aapcs64.rst

 limit to the base as the stack shrinks.
 In practice, an application might not be able to determine the value of either the base or the limit.

-In the description below, the base, limit and SP for a thread T are denoted T.base, T.limit, and T.SP respectively.
+In the description below, the base, limit, and current stack extent for a thread T are denoted T.base, T.limit, and T.SP respectively.

 The stack implementation is full-descending, so that for each thread T: